 When are appointments available?

-We are open Monday to Friday 8.30 am until 8 pm and Saturday mornings.
+Our opening hours are here.
 Some of our therapists only work part-time so please call our reception team to check which days they are available.

 What does my first visit involve?

 Whatever treatment you are booked in for, your therapist will begin by taking a thorough case history from you, enquiring about your general health, any medical conditions you may have and what your expectations are from the therapy.

 Some therapists will need to ask you quite detailed questions about your lifestyle, working day, diet etc. Please answer the questions as frankly as you can – everything you tell us entirely confidential and will help us plan the right treatment for you.

 Please try to give us as much notice as possible if you need to cancel or rearrange an appointment.
 If you cancel with less than 24 hours notice you may be charged for the appointment.